 This time a light subject for a science-related blog.
 It is about upcycling your fabric conference poster.
 These posters are very easy to bring to a conference as you can just fold them and put them in your suitcase.
 So they have rapidly become very popular.
-These fancy posters are however quite expensive to get printed (check out a cheap alternative at the bottom of this page!) and it feels like a waste to just discard them after a conference.
-I found that some creative scientists make interesting tote bags from the fabric posters they got printed for conferences.
+But these fancy posters are quite expensive to get printed (check out a cheap alternative at the bottom of this page!) and it feels like a waste to just discard them after a conference.
+I found that some creative scientists make interesting tote bags from the fabric posters.
 That way, the poster is still useful after a conference, and you can have a cool conversation starter for the next meeting.
 No more boring conference bags!

 I came across a nice example on twitter and found some additional posts by some creative scientists who re-used their fabric conference posters.
 If you are creative and still have a poster hanging somewhere with last week’s results you should get started.
 Tote bags made of upcycled conference posters may just become the new trend at your next conference!

 How to make a tote bag out of your conference poster

 Perhaps the first one to post a picture of a tote bag made out of a fabric poster was Akram Zamani, known as @AkramZamani82 on twitter, a postdoc in pediatric brain injury in Melbourne, Australia.

 Akram posted some crude but straightforward instructions ´just sew the similar symbols together´ with the below image.